Have a Conversation With Your Patient About Suicide Risk

 Pediatric health clinicians can utilize trauma-informed care principles when addressing mental health and suicide.
 This includes care that promotes:

 Language, Stigma, and Myths

 Language matters when speaking with youth and families about suicide.
 Avoid terms that have a negative connotation or perpetuate stigma or blame:

 - Use “die by suicide” instead of “commit suicide”

 - Use “death by suicide” instead of “successful suicide”

 - Use “suicide attempt” instead of “failed suicide attempt”

-- When talking about warning signs or concerning behaviors, name the behaviors explicitly instead of using euphemisms like “suicidal gesture,” or “parasuicidal behavior” and avoid referring to people as “suicidal”
+- When talking about warning signs or concerning behaviors, name the behaviors explicitly instead of using unclear language like “suicidal gesture” or “parasuicidal behavior”

 Talk directly with patients and families about how to navigate stigma and myths around mental health.
 Challenge the myth that people who are talking about suicide are only trying to get attention, or someone who is thinking about suicide is “crazy” or the myth that talking about suicide puts the idea into someone’s head.

 Confidential care is a key tenet of adolescent health care.
 However, confidentiality has limits, and pediatric health clinicians are considered mandated state reporters when they discover that someone is a danger to themselves or others.
 This means that navigating confidentiality in the context of suicide risk can be challenging.